alondmnt/parallel-comp/README.md

         B = get_queue(Filter='name LIKE "%Yang_2015%"', Verbose=False)

-* set job status back to 'init'
+* set job state back to 'init'

         set_batch_field(B)

-by default, this function sets the status back to init _unless_ the job already completed (thus, it allows you to submit only failed jobs). to reset the job completely (regardless of job status), use:
+by default, this function sets the state back to init _unless_ the job already completed (thus, it allows you to submit only failed jobs). to reset the job completely (regardless of job state), use:

         set_batch_field(B, Unless={})

-multiple JobIndices can be provided as a list, i.e. [1, 2, ...]. similarly, you can set the status of specific jobs within the batch using:
+multiple JobIndices can be provided as a list, i.e. [1, 2, ...]. similarly, you can set the state of specific jobs within the batch using:

         set_job_field(B, J)